 Users of legacy software, like Raiser’s Edge, often have to adapt their business processes to the software’s limitations—an unsustainable approach to technology.
 The world around nonprofits continues to change.
 You need tools that can adapt to changing development, marketing, and communication strategies.
 Because Salesforce is configurable software, it can adapt to your new strategies and your organization can ensure that all functionality is relevant and optimized.

 In contrast, Raiser’s Edge clients have limited integration options with the software’s API.
 It’s challenging to integrate with other Blackbaud products, never mind other software.
-With Salesforce’s open API, you have lots of integration options for achieving a 360-view of constituents.
+With Salesforce’s open API, you have lots of integration options for achieving a 360-view of stakeholders.

 Salesforce also offers a large ecosystem of apps in the AppExchange, including dozens of apps and CRM overlays built just for nonprofits.
 This giant toolkit helps you get more from your Salesforce investment.